 • follows translated beta distribution with support (10,20), mode 15, and shape parameter α = 5,

 as we mentioned in Section 2.1.
-An example of frame tn = 38 is shown in figure 8.
+An example of frame tn = 38 is shown in Figure 8.
 The red dots in the left sub-figure and blue pentagons in the right sub-figure are the original locations before Bayesian identification, it is obvious to see that the three pairs at the bottom(which have y-value greater than 300) need to be corrected as part of their corresponding organelles are overlapped.
 The red pentagons are the fitted location after Bayesian identification.

-For the approximation of displacement fields using Ensemble Kalman filtering, since our ∆t = 0.033 s is extremely small, this ensures the displacement fields do not change rapidly from one frame to the very next, and the displacement fields from one level partial memorize the trend from the previous level, thus, without more information about the dynamic system, choose Ψ(x) = x.
-Set σu = 5,σv = 2 since we want to trust observations more, then the forward displacement fields of frame tn = 17 is displayed in figure 9, an area of pixels [140,230] on x-axis times pixels [260,350] on y-axis is enlarged in figure 10.
+Important to the approximation of displacement fields with Ensemble Kalman filtering, ∆t = 0.033 s is considered extremely small, which ensures the displacement fields do not change rapidly from one frame to the very next and the displacement fields from one level should partially memorize the trend from the previous level.
+Thus, without more information about the dynamic system, we choose Ψ(x) = x.
+Set σu = 5,σv = 2 since we want to trust observations more then the forward displacement fields.
+Frame tn = 17 is displayed in Figure 9, an area of pixels [140,230] on x-axis times pixels and [260,350] on y-axis is enlarged in Figure 10.
 We can easily observe the displacement fields around organelles.

-The trajectories are reconstructed in figure 11.
-The left sub-figure shows all estimated trajectories in red concentrate upon the light area.
-The right shows trajectories with ground true trajectories in black, most of them are coincide, except the area where more than two organelles are overlapped.
-Specifically, we pick four sets of trajectory reconstructions, exhibiting in figure 12, each sub-figure shows our reconstructions versus one true trajectory, their mean error are 1.2054, 2.2474, 2.0942 and 1.4271 in number of pixels, respectively.
+The trajectories are reconstructed in Figure 11.
+The left panel shows all estimated trajectories in red concentrate upon the light area.
+The right panel shows trajectories with ground truth trajectories in black.
+Most of them coincide except the area where more than two organelles overlap.
+Specifically, we pick four sets of trajectory reconstructions, exhibited in Figure 12, each pannel shows our reconstructions compared with one true trajectory.
+Their mean errors are 1.2054, 2.2474, 2.0942 and 1.4271 in number of pixels, respectively.

 Figure 8: The left shows the rough detection result, the right show the locations after correction